Skip to main content

 One-shot Mode

 To read a single ADC output from a particular channel, Toradex provides useful symlinks for each SoM family.
-This also helps you to write software that is compatible across SoMs within a family.
+This also helps you to write software that is compatible across SoMs from the same family.

 Toradex NameDevice